 A nonmilitary spouse can choose the service member’s state or their original state of residency.

-The spouse is no longer required to have lived in the service member's state to claim that state as their resident state which it was under MSRRA qualifications.
-The spouse must also be able to prove residency by being registered to vote, maintaining a driver’s license, and any other residency requirements of that state.
+The spouse is no longer required to have lived in the service member's state to claim that state as their residence, which was a qualification under MSRRA.
+The spouse must also be able to prove residency by being registered to vote, maintaining a driver’s license, and meeting any other residency requirements of that state.

 What makes me qualified?